YannikG/lang-learn-dotnet-gpt/README.md

 Make sure you have created the database "questionData" with the collection "multipleChoices" on your MongoDB instance.

 ## Usage
-To run the project, navigate to the project directory in your terminal or command prompt and run the following command:
+To run the project, navigate to the API project directory in your terminal or command prompt and run the following command:
 ``
 dotnet run
 ``